Mass exodus of civilians from northern Afghan province puts strain on neighbouring hospitals with many wounded.

 The explosion underscores a worsening security situation nearly two years after NATO formally ended its combat operations in Afghanistan.

-The US currently has around 10,000 troops in Afghanistan, with the largest contingent stationed at Bagram Airfield.
+The US currently has about 10,000 troops in Afghanistan, with the largest contingent stationed at Bagram Airfield.